I get asked all the time for my tips on how to be a work from home mum. From the outside it seems so easy, right?

 I am not telling you this story to scare you.
 I am telling you because in hindsight, it was the making of my success and I am grateful the Universe gave me this lesson to learn.
 It was absolutely instrumental in my journey to creating the six-figure business and freedom I have today.
 I don’t work late nights.
 I work when I want and I stop when I want.
 Currently, I am writing this blog from a cafe, while waiting to have a facial and massage.

-All because I learned how to be a WAHM in a way that worked for me, and my experience is really the crux of why I now focus on creating businesses with freedom and profit for our Business Jump clients.
+All because I learned how to be a WAHM in a way that worked for me, and my experience is really the crux of why I now focus on creating businesses with freedom and profit for our Business Jump clients using these behind the scenes little known income streams.

 I do not subscribe to the Gary Vee hustle 24/7 format in order to grow a business.
 However, Gary Vee did give me the ultimate tip, which resulted in all our new Business Jump clients receiving my favourite business book as a surprise in the mail for signing up with us.
 So I still ‘loves’ him a lot…just not the hustle.